 A knowledge graph (KG) is a directed graph that represents knowledge in a structured format.
 It consists of nodes that correspond to real-world entities, such as people or cities, and edges that represent the relationships between these entities.
 The edges are labeled to indicate the nature of these relationships.
-More formally, a knowledge graph can be represented as $G = \{h, r, t | h, t \in \varepsilon, r \in \Re\}$ where ε is the set of all entities and \Re is the set of all possible relations between entities.
-Each combination (h, r, t) is referred to as a triplet, indicating a relationship r between the head h and the tail t.
+More formally, a knowledge graph can be represented as G = (E, R, T), where E is the set of all entities, R is the set of relations and T is the set of triples (h, r, t) such that $h \in E$, $t \in E$, and $r \in R$.
+Each triplet (h, r, t) indicates a relationship r between the head h and the tail t.
 KGs play a crucial role in modeling networks of interconnected objects, such as citations, relationships among individuals, and more.
 Their structured representation facilitates semantic understanding, enabling both machines and humans to interpret complex relationships and contexts within the data.
-This capability has led to their increasing adoption in diverse fields, such as Computer Vision, where they have been shown to enhance performance through techniques like Graph Convolutional Networks [41].
+This capability has led to their increasing adoption in diverse fields, such as Computer Vision, where they have been shown to enhance performance through techniques like Graph Convolutional Networks [39].
 KGs are particularly useful in various applications in Natural Language Processing.
 They significantly enhance question-answering systems by allowing the pruning of irrelevant information, which reduces the search space and accelerates the retrieval of accurate answers.
-For example, the QA-GNN framework [68] showcases how KGs can improve the efficiency and effectiveness of question-answering tasks.
+For example, the QA-GNN framework [70] showcases how KGs can improve the efficiency and effectiveness of question-answering tasks.